ELECTIVE COURSE FALL 2025

 Forensic Science 1 Physical Science Credit (SDS11)

 The objective of Forensic Science is to give students a basic understanding of forensic science and how it is used in criminal cases by using published works and case examples.
 The class is designed around authentic performance assessments with students working in teams to solve crimes using scientific knowledge and reasoning.
 It involves all areas of science including biology, anatomy, chemistry, physics, and earth science with an emphasis in complex reasoning and critical thinking.
-In addition, students must incorporate the use of technology, communication skills, language arts, art family and consumer science, mathematics and social studies.
+In addition, students must incorporate the use of technology, communication skills, language arts, and consumer science, mathematics and social studies.

 Greenhouse 1 Life Science Credit (SWS11)